 During an interview with BBC's Victoria Derbyshire, Claire once again expressed serious concerns, saying: "[Boycott] expressed no remorse, he doesn't admit his crime, he has been convicted, and I question whether any other violent crime or anyone convicted of any other violent crime would've received an honour in this way.
 It sends completely the wrong message to survivors."

 Boycott appeared on BBC Radio 4's Today Show this morning (Sept.
 10) to discuss the knighthood.
 When presenter Martha Kearney asked whether he thought the delay in receiving his OBE was due to his domestic violence conviction, the ex cricketer responded by saying that situation occurred "25 years ago."
 He went on to say, "I didn't do it.
 Move on.
 It's a cross I have to bear, right or wrong, good or bad, I have to live with it.
 And I do, because I'm clear in my mind, and I think most people in England are, that it's not true."

 Kearney then put forward the comments from Claire, to which Boycott interrupted with:

 "I don't care a toss about her, love.
 It was 25 years ago.
 You can take your political nature and do whatever you want with it.
 You want to talk to me about my knighthood, it's very nice of you to have me, but I couldn't give a toss."

 And while May has yet to comment on the decision to include Boycott in her honour's list, the Mirror reports that Labour "have called for Geoffrey Boycott's knighthood to be revoked," citing May's choice as "an insult to victims and survivors of domestic violence."

-Mandu Reid, leader of the Women's Equality Party, called the move "astonishing and hypocritical," considering Theresa May introduced the Domestic Abuse Bill during her time as Prime Minister.
+Mandu Reid, leader of the Women's Equality Party, called the move "astonishing and hypocritical," considering May introduced the Domestic Abuse Bill during her time as prime minister.
 Reid added: "It is clear that the political establishment does not care about the scourge of violence against women."